Tuesday, 16 October 2012

 3. True Blue, A bright, almost royal blue and really primary tone which stands out but can be worn anywhere.

+To make these shades even more appealing, they work out at £2.66 a polish, now normally you'd be paying out £5 per polish, which means you're saving £2.34 on each bottle and £7.01 overall!
 Essie is one of those brands who produce fantastic polishes, however at £7.99 per polish, if you're a fan of their work things get pricey pretty quickly.
 So how does four polishes for £9.99 sounds?
 Pretty fantastic is what I'd say!
 As I've said before sometimes when you buy Essie's from Tkmaxx they come in the old style packaging, with a thinner brush and often miss printed names, but with these four that's definitely not the case.
 They are correctly labelled and even better, they come with the fabulous, wide, flat and tapered style brush.

 2. To buy or not to buy, A yummy lilac shade with tiny pink and blue shimmer specs.